SignalCraft/SignalCraft-Designer/README.md

 #### Building from the command line

-- In the repo directory
+- In the repo directory:
 ```
 mkdir build
 cd build